h5p/h5p-wordpress-plugin/readme.txt

 Removed functions dependendant on PHP >5.4.

 = 1.8.3 =
-Fixed support for combining header styles with other text formating options.
+Fixed support for combining header styles with other text formatting options.
 Added .wav files to whitelist.
 Added video quality naming option (currently, only used by Interactive Video).
 Only allow for a single video source when using YouTube (others doesn't work).